ZhangXin1997/MICCAI-2022/README.md

 Part of the data is shown in `data/Sample of Image Tiles`, `data/Sample of patches` and `data/Sample of graphs`.

 Due to the large size and number of files, we cannot release all of the raw data directly in this repository.
-You can contact `lichizhang@sjtu.edu` for the whole dataset included in our MICCAI 2022 paper.
+You can contact `lichizhang@sjtu.edu.cn` for the whole dataset included in our MICCAI 2022 paper.